yemimii/my-website/README.md

-# my-website
+# Welcome to my website

-This project is sort of a resume!
+This project is sort of my resume!
 Take a look around and don’t hesitate to reach out 😉